r-Techsupport/rTS_Wiki/docs/factoids/ddu.md

 search_exclude: false
 last_modified_date: 2022-08-29
 ---
-# Using DDU
+# Display Driver Uninstaller (DDU)
 {: .no_toc}

 Display Driver Uninstaller (DDU) is a program that can fully wipe display/audio drivers, to troubleshoot various issues.

-> ❗ Display Driver Uninstaller does not erase any personal files.
+> Display Driver Uninstaller does not erase any personal files.
 It only wipes the selected driver(s), and any associated info, such as display color profiles, settings, etc

 {% include toc.md %}

-## Installing
+## Installing DDU

 1. [Download DDU](https://www.guru3d.com/files-get/display-driver-uninstaller-download,19.html) and _extract_ the .zip: